Becky0x01/dsa-daily/README.md

 ---

 ## 🎯 Goals
-- ✅ Solve 100+ DSA problems by [Insert Target Month]
+- ✅ Solve 100+ DSA problems by September
 - ✅ Commit at least 5 days/week
 - ✅ Understand the patterns, not just memorize solutions
 - ✅ Build confidence in system design and problem solving